-- High efficiency is required for the desired search algorithm.
+High efficiency is required for the desired search algorithm.
 More specifically, the emphasis of the search algorithm should be on finding a better operating point within the limited time frame instead of seeking the strictly global optimum.
 Network conditions vary with time and the search algorithm should quickly find better network parameters before significant changes in the network occur.

+Furthermore, network parameter optimization is based on network simulation which might be very time-consuming.
+This also requires a highly efficient search.

-For different problems, this time restriction is also different and it should be considered carefully when applying the on-line simulation framework to a specific problem.
-In most cases, we can use a proper combination of efficient search algorithms and powerful computing devices to address this restriction. - High dimensionality is another feature of these problems.
-For example, AT&T's network has thousands of routers and links[4].
+High dimensionality is another feature of these problems.
+For example, AT&T's network has thousands of routers and links[6].
 If all OSPF link weights of this network are to be configured, there will be thousands of parameters present in the optimization.
-High-dimensional optimization problems are usually much more difficult to solve than low-dimensional problems because of "curse of dimensionality"[19]. - Noise is often introduced into the evaluation of the objective function since network simulation is used for function evaluations.
-Due to inaccuracies in network modeling and simulation, the resulting empirical objective function may be distorted from the real one by small random noises.
+High-dimensional optimization problems are usually much more difficult to solve than low-dimensional problems because of "curse of dimensionality"[19].

+Noise is often introduced into the evaluation of the objective function since network simulation may be used for function evaluations.
+Due to inaccuracies in network modeling, simulation, etc., the obtained empirical objective function may be distorted from the real one, in other words, affected by small random noises.
 Fig 2 shows an example of 2-dimensional empirical objective function obtained with network simulation.
 It can be seen that there exist many irregular small random fluctuations imposed on the overall structure.